-- Complete the Washington-state required training on suicide-prevention as part of continuing education requirements.
-More information here. - Identification of Suicide Risk - Explain to patients the purpose of screening for depression, suicidality, alcohol misuse, anxiety, and drug use including the safety and security of the information. - Screen all patients over 13 annually for mental health and substance use conditions, associated with increased suicide risk using a validated instrument(s), including: - Depression (e.g. PHQ-2, PHQ-3 and/or PHQ-9) - Suicidality (e.g. ninth question of the PHQ-9, first and second questions of the Columbia Suicide Severity Rating Scale (C-SSRS), the Ask Suicide-Screening Questions (ASQ) as well as current plans and any past attempts). - Alcohol misuse (e.g., AUDIT-C) - Anxiety (e.g., GAD-2) - Drug use (e.g., ASSIST, DAST-10, single item cannabis and other drug use questions)
+Complete the Washington-state required training on suicide-prevention as part of continuing education requirements.
+More information from the Washington State Department of Health on the required training is here.

+• Identification of Suicide Risk

+- Explain to patients the purpose of screening for depression, suicidality, alcohol misuse, anxiety, and drug use including the safety and security of the information. - Screen all patients over 13 annually for mental health and substance use conditions, associated with increased suicide risk using a validated instrument(s), including: - Depression (e.g. PHQ-2, PHQ-3 and/or PHQ-9) - Suicidality (e.g. ninth question of the PHQ-9, first and second questions of the Columbia Suicide Severity Rating Scale (C-SSRS), the Ask Suicide-Screening Questions (ASQ) as well as current plans and any past attempts). - Alcohol misuse (e.g., AUDIT-C) - Anxiety (e.g., GAD-2) - Drug use (e.g., ASSIST, DAST-10, single item cannabis and other drug use questions)

-• Assessment of Suicide Risk
+Assessment of Suicide Risk

-- Based on results from suicide risk identification above, assess risk of suicide with a validated instrument such as the full C-SSRS. - Assess additional risk factors such as: - Presence of mental illness diagnosis (e.g. bipolar disorder, schizophrenia) - Severe substance use disorder(s) (e.g., opioid use disorder, severe alcohol use disorder) - Experience of a stressful life event (e.g., family or marital conflict, unemployment, social isolation) - Other relevant psychiatric symptoms or warning signs (at clinician's discretion)
+- Based on results from suicide risk identification above, assess risk of suicide with a validated instrument such as a version of the C-SSRS that assesses suicide intent, current plans and means in varying levels of detail. - Assess additional risk factors such as: - Presence of mental illness diagnosis (e.g. bipolar disorder, schizophrenia) as identified in the medical record. - Severe substance use disorder(s) (e.g., opioid use disorder, severe alcohol use disorder) as identified in the medical record. - Asking about any recent experience of a stressful life event (e.g., family or marital conflict, unemployment, social isolation) - Other relevant psychiatric symptoms or warning signs (at clinician's discretion)

-Suicide Risk Management and Treatment
+• Suicide Risk Management